 UpGuard’s team of analysts also provides assistance for building remediation workflows as part of the vendor management process.
 Each data leak comes with in-depth context on where the leak has been found, when it was discovered, which part of the business has been impacted, where the leak likely came from, and the type of data that was exposed.

-Learn more about UpGuard’s data leak detection >
+Learn more about UpGuard’s data leak detection tool >

 The ongoing supplier and vendor relationship management process involves assessing security postures and compliance over time.
 Vendors and suppliers need to be reviewed regularly (typically on an annual basis) for critical risks or other potential security gaps.
 This also gives organizations a chance to proactively adjust their security programs in relation to new business processes, new regulation compliance standards, external attack surface management, and changing business environments.

-UpGuard helps organizations build better supplier relationships through its user-friendly, comprehensive platform that scales as the business grows.
+UpGuard helps organizations build stronger supplier relationships through its user-friendly, comprehensive platform that scales with the business's growth.
 With potentially hundreds of vendors to manage, UpGuard Vendor Risk streamlines that workflow so businesses can quickly scan through their vendors and ensure they are all meeting minimum security requirements and compliance standards.
 Everything can be managed from a single, centralized dashboard to help businesses save time and resources.

 Learn more about the entire vendor risk assessment process >